Updated June 10, 2021

 So I changed up feeding times and taught my dogs that they did not eat until they were quiet and sitting in their runs, same for my house dogs.

-This can take time and patience to teach so it is best to do before your baby arrives.
+Training can take time and patience to teach so it is best to do it before your baby arrives.

 Here is a great article on the process: How To Keep Your Dog Calm During Mealtime.

 4. Introduce your dog to baby gear you plan to use.

 Place various baby items around the home.

 You can use a changing table, stroller, baby swing, and a rocking chair.

 Get your dog used to the sight, sounds, and smells of your baby gear.

 Teach your dog how to behave around the baby gear.

 Teach your dog to lie down quietly next to the rocking chair or to stay away from the baby swing.

 Once your baby arrives home, keep your dog at a distance from the baby, while introducing the smells, sounds, and sights of your baby.